neulab/awesome-align/README.md

 If there is parallel data available, you can fine-tune embedding models on that data.

-Here is an example of fine-tuning mBERT that balances well between efficiency and effectiveness:
+Here is an example of fine-tuning XLM-R:

 ```bash
 TRAIN_FILE=/path/to/train/file